Both our donors and the beneficiaries of their generosity have stories to share.

 Jeffry M. Bauer is a practicing attorney, arbitrator, and mediator.
 He is also a volunteer for, and benefactor of, the American Red Cross.
 Jeff became a member of the Legacy Society last year, through a deferred charitable gift annuity.
 He has also included a provision for the Red Cross in his will.

 Joan Meinke of Mason, Michigan recalls her decision to make a gift through her will, “A few years ago, I made the decision to contact my attorney and put a bequest for the Red Cross in place.

-When Kim Elizabeth Manning adopts a mission, she devotes herself to it wholeheartedly.
+When Katharine Kim adopts a mission, she devotes herself to it wholeheartedly.
 For nearly 20 years, Kim has donated time, talents, financial support - even blood - to the American Red Cross.